aporeto-inc/gaia/doc/documentation.md

 The date of the comment.

-### DesignMode
+### DiscoveryMode

-When design mode is enabled, all flows are accepted.
+When discovery mode is enabled, all flows are accepted.
 Flows which do not match an existing network policy will be represented by a dotted line in your Platform view.

 #### Example